 18 ways to get outside of your comfort zone

-Now that we’ve explored the concept of comfort zones a bit further, you might be considering how you can start to take steps outside of yours.
+Now that we’ve explored the concept of comfort zones, you might be considering how you can start to take steps outside of yours.

 Eleanor Roosevelt once said: “Do at least one thing every day that scares you”, and her words have since inspired people across the globe to find comfort in being uncomfortable.

-Psychologists also believe that happiness lies within knowing that sustained happiness is not just about doing things you like – it’s also about growth, and venturing beyond the boundaries of what feels comfortable and familiar to you.
+Psychologists believe that happiness lies within knowing that sustained happiness isn’t just about doing things you like.
+It’s also about growth, and venturing beyond the boundaries of what feels comfortable and familiar to you.

 With this in mind, we’ve put together a list of 18 ideas that’ll hopefully act as a helpful starting point when you’re looking to explore life outside of your comfort zone.